MasWag/LearnTA/doc/CAVAE2023-local.md

    - `run_LearnTA-small.sh` for benchmarks other than `4_4_20`, `Unbalanced`, and `FDDI`
        - This takes about 15 minutes in total.
        - This works on a virtual machine with at least 8192 MiB of RAM.
-2. Learn OCDTAs with DOTALearnSMT by running `./utils/run_DOTALearnSMT.sh`
+2. Learn OCDTAs with DOTALearnSMT by running `./utils/run_DOTALearnSMT.sh`.
+The logs are saved under `./logs/DOTALearningSMT`.
    - This takes about five minutes in total.
-3. Generate a table showing the experiment result by running `./utils/print_table.sh` on the Desktop and executing it
+3. Generate a table showing the experiment result by running `./utils/print_table.sh`.
-   - `./logs/table.html` will be generated on the Desktop
+   - In addition to the table rendered in plain text, `./logs/table.html` will be generated
 4. Open `table.html` by a Web browser

 On reusability